joshbegley/nyt-latest/previous.md

 `Leeds were denied their first point on the road this season at Craven Cottage in cruel fashion - The Athletic analyses the action `\
 https://nytimes.com/athletic/6625461/2025/09/13/fulham-1-leeds-0-calvert-lewin-farke-aaronson/

-**Newcastle 1 Wolves 0 - How good was Woltemade's debut goal?
+**The Briefing - Newcastle 1 Wolves 0: How good was Woltemade's debut goal?
 Are Howe's side ready for Barcelona?**\
 `Analysis of Newcastle United's Premier League game at home to Wolves`\
 https://nytimes.com/athletic/6625464/2025/09/13/newcastle-wolves-woltemade-highlights/